Parveen1708/SwagLabs/README.md

 ## Submission Guidelines

-* The code for this automation framework is available in this [GitHub/GitLab repository](<repository_link>) or provided as a zip file.
+* The code for this automation framework is available in this (https://github.com/Parveen1708)
 * All necessary setup and execution instructions are included in this README file.
 * The framework is designed to run on a clean machine with only Java and Chrome installed.